Frequently Asked Questions

 No special massages are necessary.
 Immediate motion of the arms within the first 24 hours after surgery will help minimize capsular contracture.

 The upper part of the breast will look full for the first 4-6 weeks.
-So the implants will not look normal until about 4-6 weeks after surgery.
+Breast will look round and in a normal shape about 4-6 weeks after surgery.